Chart Color Schemes

 New Beith has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 21 projects that may affect this region.
-Notable ones are Flagstone City Centre Leagues Club and Eat Street Precinct, Greater Flagstone Priority Development Area, Flagstone City Centre, and Flagstone Health Precinct.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 21 projects likely impacting the area.
+Key projects include Flagstone City Centre Leagues Club and Eat Street Precinct, Greater Flagstone Priority Development Area, Flagstone City Centre, and Flagstone Health Precinct.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.